Planning your visit

 Address: Foxton Locks Top Lock Cottage, Gumley Road, Foxton, LE16 7RA.
 View on Google map

 Opening Times: Passage through Foxton lock is now from 10am, last boat in at 3:15pm, locks locked at 4pm.
-Please liaise with the volunteer lock keepers on site, it will be a first come first served basis.
+Please liaise with the volunteer lock keepers on site, and they will advise you on your timings through the lock.
 Any issues please contact us on 0303 040 4040.

 Price: Once you're parked up, it won't cost you a thing